-“We are especially grateful to Jamboree for providing a three-day conference registration to the grant recipient,” she adds.
-“SCGS is truly a leader in conference organizations by encouraging youth involvement in genealogy through the popular Kids’ Camp program and now through the student grant project.”
+We are especially grateful to Jamboree for providing a three-day conference registration to the grant recipient,” she adds.
+“SCGS is truly a leader in conference organizations by encouraging youth involvement in genealogy through the popular Kids’ Camp Interest Group and through the student grant project.

 The $500 cash award pays tribute to these interests by awarding the annual cash grant to a young genealogist attending the Jamboree.
-In addition, a complimentary three-day conference registration to the 45th Annual Southern California Genealogy Jamboree will be provided by the SCGS Jamboree conference.
+In addition, a complimentary three-day conference registration to the Annual Southern California Genealogy Jamboree will be provided by the Jamboree conference.

 Funding for the cash award is provided by the family grant program; Jamboree registration is provided by the conference.
 Individual contributions to the grant program are welcome at the Student Grant Webpage.

-Suzanne Winsor Freeman Obituary is available here.
+Suzanne Winsor Freeman’s Obituary is available here.